 There are a huge selection of automation tools available now.
 I’m not going to start listing or comparing them.
 The web is full of reviews and comparisons, and you do need to do some homework, but essentially there are two camps.
 Open source or license/subscription based.

 Typically the opensource (for example selenium) require higher technical skill level to implement and maintain.
 But have no upfront cost.
-The licence/subscription tools are designed to appeal to the less technical QA teams.
+The license/subscription tools are designed to appeal to the less technical QA teams.
 That doesn’t mean that you don’t need to have coding skills to get the most out of them.
 But they can get you started quicker.
 But just because you can start scripting earlier, doesn’t remove the need for planning and designing an overall automation framework.

-How will your automation fit into the overall dev/qa process that you currently have?
+How will your automation fit into the overall dev/QA process that you currently have?
 What are the triggers to start an automation script?
 Will it be a manual task for a QA engineer or integrated into your Jenkins pipeline?

 Most tools now should integrate with the likes of cucumber to manage deployments and while this may be a manual task initially.
 Planning for it at the start will save you a lot of time and rework later on.
-Ideally your automation should trigger when a build is deployed to a QA environment.
+Ideally, your automation should trigger when a build is deployed to a QA environment.

 To sum up…